DhritiKohli/Moon-Calendar/README.md

 # Moon-Calendar
-Calendar that shows the illumination and phase moon is during the selected day.
+This calendar is for the moon lovers out there.
+This calendar tells you what phase of the moon is going on and its illumination on the specified date.
+It is programmed using vanilla HTML, JS and CSS along with using the API fromo ipgeolocation.
+The backgroud was created with the help of Canva.